Tinkerforge/doc/en/source/Hardware/Power_Supplies/Step_Down.rst

 --------

 * Powers a stack of Bricks with 5V
-* Can power motors of driver Bricks, e.g. DC Brick
+* Can power motors of driver Bricks (e.g. DC Brick)
 * Input voltage 6V to 27V
-* Additional output voltage 5V (since version 1.1)
+* Additional output voltage 5V (since hardware version 1.1)

 Description